rochars/wavefile/README.md

 And more.

-**wavefile** is extensively tested and contains samples of all supported formats.
 Some formats (like 8-bit A-Law and 64-bit floating point) are not widely supported and may not load in some players.

 ## Install
 ```